Green and Resilient European Excellence Network for Smart MED SMEs

 - - applying the Green Growth Community experience in knowledge and data collection and in tools implementation for a catalogue of knowledge, a policy reflection paper offering a consistent approach and functional material to GREENSMARTMED project’s stakeholders.

-- - capitalizing the Green Growth Platform experience as an effective model for developing a Quadruple helix cooperation approach, to allow the adoption of the project results, lessons learnt, and best practices in the MED Area.
-(FR), Pact for Circular Fashion in Catalonia (FR), Pact for Circular Fashion in Catalonia (EN) | Catalonia has historically been characterized by having a powerful textile industry (one of the target of this project).
+- (EN), Pact for Circular Fashion in Catalonia (EN), Pact for Circular Fashion in Catalonia (FR) | Catalonia has historically been characterized by having a powerful textile industry (one of the target of this project).
 It stands out in Europe for its great potential for utilizing textile waste: they have a long tradition of factories using recycled textile materials in their production.
 At a time when decisive measures are being defined to curb the impact of the climate crisis and advance the circular economy, and after an extensive process of dialogue and consensus, the Pact for Circular Fashion is born.
 It is a voluntary pact between institutions and companies from the different links of the textile value chain in Catalonia that will facilitate the incorporation of circularity measures, the promotion of collaborative projects and the improvement of the sector’s competitiveness.
 An open and transversal sectoral initiative.
 A group of driving agents from the entire textile value chain have been working alongside the Generalitat de Catalunya (Catalan Government) and other organizations to define the bases of the Pact.
 The Pact was born with the desire to add and coordinate the efforts of all the textile value chain agents and respond jointly and effectively to the sector’s challenges, establishing common objectives and generating instruments that make possible the sector’s transformation towards a circular model.
 This sectoral initiative is one of the circular economy pilot actions chosen by the European Union within the Interreg Europe CircE project for its innovative nature and its potential for replicability in other territories.
 Texfor and Eurecat are members of the Pact for Circular Fashion in Catalonia.

 - This initiative will be relevant to setting up a textile sector collaboration initiative focusing on sustainability.
 (FR), Catalonia has historically been characterized by having a powerful textile industry (one of the target of this project).
 It stands out in Europe for its great potential for utilizing textile waste: they have a long tradition of factories using recycled textile materials in their production.
 At a time when decisive measures are being defined to curb the impact of the climate crisis and advance the circular economy, and after an extensive process of dialogue and consensus, the Pact for Circular Fashion is born.
 It is a voluntary pact between institutions and companies from the different links of the textile value chain in Catalonia that will facilitate the incorporation of circularity measures, the promotion of collaborative projects and the improvement of the sector’s competitiveness.
 An open and transversal sectoral initiative.
 A group of driving agents from the entire textile value chain have been working alongside the Generalitat de Catalunya (Catalan Government) and other organizations to define the bases of the Pact.
 The Pact was born with the desire to add and coordinate the efforts of all the textile value chain agents and respond jointly and effectively to the sector’s challenges, establishing common objectives and generating instruments that make possible the sector’s transformation towards a circular model.
 This sectoral initiative is one of the circular economy pilot actions chosen by the European Union within the Interreg Europe CircE project for its innovative nature and its potential for replicability in other territories.
 Texfor and Eurecat are members of the Pact for Circular Fashion in Catalonia.